-Holly chartered a four-seat Beechcraft airplane in Mason City, Iowa, for himself and his band, which included Waylon Jennings, because their tour bus had no heat and kept breaking down in the frigid Midwest winter.
-The pilot took off in inclement weather, although he was not certified to fly by instruments-only, and Holly was killed when the plane crashed in a cornfield outside Mason City, Iowa on February 3, 1959.
+Holly chartered a four-seat airplane in Mason City, Iowa, for himself and his band because their tour bus had no heat and kept breaking down in the frigid Midwest winter.
+The plane crashed in inclement weather and Holly was killed on February 3, 1959.

-After he was befriended by The Everly Brothers, Don Everly advised Holly to replace his old-fashioned glasses with trending horn-rimmed glasses.
+One of the Everly Brothers advised Holly to replace his old-fashioned glasses with a trending horn-rimmed model.
 When the plane crashed, the wreckage was strewn across the snow-covered ground and while his other belongings were recovered immediately, there was no record of his signature glasses being found.
 They were presumed lost until, in March 1980, they were discovered misplaced in a county courthouse storage area.
 They had been found after the snow had melted the following spring, and were returned to Holly’s widow a year later.